ErwinRieger/ddprint/README.rst

 :Todo: describe configuration.

-Only one setting stored in eeprom: the printer name.
+Only one setting stored in printer: the printer name.

 :Todo: describe printer name setting.